Gouvernathor/parliamentarch/README.rst

 follows:

 - ``file: str|io.TextIOBase``: a file-like object open in text mode, or the path to the file to write on.
-If a path is provided, the file will be created if it doesn't exist, and otherwise overwritten.
+If a path is provided, the file will be written to in UTF-8 encoding, and it will be created if it doesn't exist or overwritten if it does.
 - ``attrib: dict[SeatData, int]``: a mapping from a SeatData object applying to a number of seats in the resulting hemicycle, to the number of seats each object applies to.
 Typically, each SeatData object corresponds to a group or